MarcosSaade/NeuroCapture/README.md

 # NeuroCapture

 A comprehensive neurological assessment platform combining cognitive evaluations with advanced audio analysis for research and clinical applications.
+Developed at the Center For Microsystems and Biodesign, Tecnológico de Monterrey.

 ## 🎯 Overview